Honorary Policeman Simon Fried

 Today in Baltimore Police History we lost an honorary police officer, Good Samaritan and genuine police hero based on the following: While under attack out drawn on and buffaloed by a young black male, Officer Edwin J Humphries had attempted to draw his weapon to defend himself, but the blow to the head by the young man pistol was more than he could handle, and it was he could do to keep from passing out, still the young black male began to point his gun at the officers head when Mr. Fired, ran to where the officer had dropped his gun, picked it up and yelled to the suspect to leave the officer alone.
 Hearing Mr. Fried’s voice the suspect quickly turned and fired 3 shots in his direction, one striking him in his spinal cord paralyzing his left leg/foot and causing severe pain in that leg.
 Mr. Fried fired three rounds in return, missing with all three, but still chasing the suspect off, thereby saving the officer, and himself from further injury.
 Other than a head injury Patrolman Humphries was OK, Mr. Fried would never walk again.
 While Mr. Fried never applied to become a police officer, and was never sworn in, he knew what it meant to lay down his life, for another, he was made an Honorary Officer many of the Unions, and originations of the day, and was awarded Bronze Stars, and several other Commendations for his bravery.

-Policeman’s helper dies – Simon Fried succumbs as a result of here with him in 1946 Simon Fried, and unassuming closing cutter who saved a policeman’s life, died last night at Sinai hospital, paying for his heroism with his life.
+Policeman’s helper dies – Simon Fried succumbs as a result of 1946 actions he took to save an officer's life, and the unassuming clothes cutter who saved a policeman’s life, died last night at Sinai hospital, paying for his heroism with his life.

 Mr. Fried, who was 58, was shot in 1946 while defending a Baltimore city policeman.
 A single bullet lodged near his spine causing paralysis of his left foot and leaving it vulnerable to infection.